-Majestic, troubled, extinct, Revival and more trouble.
+Thriving, troubled, extinct, revival and more trouble.
 These words are perhaps the most truthful way to describe the timeline of the once glorious Film Industry of Pakistan.
 An Industry producing more than a hundred and fifty films per year in the 60s and 70s, came at a stage where it even struggled to churn out a meager two films for the year.
 So what happened?
 What went wrong?
-The Cinema which produced classical masterpieces such as Armaan, Aina, Sangam, Anjuman and many more stood or so still stands at the point where the citizens refuse to watch domestic films, being unsure about the quality of the films, not trusting the local industry to produce quality products.
+The Cinema which produced classical masterpieces such as Armaan, Aina, Sangam, Anjuman and many more stood or so still stands at the point where domestic films play to empty theaters a week after release, if there are any produced that is.

 The Pakistani film industry was at its peak during the 60s and 70s, described as its golden age.
 Films of all genres were being produced at that point, Indian movies were not allowed in the country but with the mass amount of movies being made, cinema houses faced no problems, they regularly catered to full houses and generated profits.
 Individual from all social classes went to cinemas as they were inexpensive, safe, clean and decent.

-But its way too mainstream to stare at a revival without sniffing trouble at bay, the new wave of Pakistani movies were not only based on issues, quality, cinematography but also commercialized films have been and are being produced.
+But its way too un-Pakistani to stare at a revival without sniffing trouble at bay.
+The new wave of Pakistani movies are not only based on social issues concerning society, but also commercialized films aiming to make a quick buck.
 These commercial films have content which is deemed as ‘vulgar’ by moral critics within and outside the industry.
 While individuals have no problem viewing foreign films with similar content if not more ‘morally unacceptable’, but suddenly fingers are raised if the local industry follows suit.
 This very behavior can be attributed to the cloud left by the fateful policies after 1977, the cloud still roams around.
-There is no problem for people not appreciating content which is not morally acceptable to them, they can ‘choose’ to not watch it, the same way film-makers ‘choose’ to make it, but however crying for bans and demanding for them to be made illegal threatens to bring the industry back to square one as such a act will once again become the same wall to creativity and free expression.
+There is no problem for people not appreciating content which is not morally acceptable to them, they can ‘choose’ to not watch it, the same way film-makers ‘choose’ to make it, however crying for bans and demanding for them to be made illegal threatens to bring the industry back to square one as such an act will once again become the same wall to creativity and free expression.
 It is argued that quality films can be produced without vulgarity, but it must be realized, that was the logic used in 1977 and we saw the consequences of that.
 By restricting creativity, you may never see those quality films that you so dearly demand as it is often after failures and exploring other avenues, masterpieces are produced.
 Had Da vinci been told that he could only paint Mona Lisa, he would never have been able to paint it, because that is not how masterpieces are made, hundred of lesser pieces are made, which are made by solely creative and personal choices not by the rules set by society to eventually stumble upon that masterpiece.
-It is sad that there are people even within the industry that should promote freedom of speech, expression and choice negate this purpose and instead choose to target others on making content that is not ‘acceptable’ that is not ‘pure’ cinema is art and art is a medium of free expression.
+It is sad that there are people even within the industry choose to target others on making content that is not ‘acceptable’ or ‘pure’.
+Cinema is art and art is a medium of free expression.
 I am not defending or supporting vulgarity, I am stating the importance of being ‘allowed’ or having the ‘choice’ to produce it, it is the principle that is important and not what it protects, restrictions in art will lead nowhere but the eventual extinction of art.

 There are those who stand for banning Bollywood content once again, stating patriotism as the reason but are also blinded by it.
 Even at this stage the Pakistani film industry produces no more than 10 films a year, of which 3 or 4 turn out to be hits.
 Cinemas can not stand to be profitable with just 3-4 films a year and the addition of Hollywood movies which are not in the common tongue, not highly popular amongst the masses.
 Such a ban will once again lead to shutting down of cinema houses and repeat the very process that begun in 1977.